-"Five Wishes:" An Easy Advance Directive Promotes Dialogue on End-of-Life Care
+Program Results Report: "Five Wishes" an Easy Advance Directive That Promotes Dialogue on End-of-Life Care

 The Florida Commission on Aging with Dignity, a privately funded nonprofit in Tallahassee, Fla., held a series of five community forums in Florida in 1996 and 1997 on a variety of aging and end-of-life issues.

 The forums examined how health and long-term care services could be structured and managed to safeguard the dignity of people as they age and approach death.
 Forum topics included:

 - The aging of the U.S. population and its implications for Florida.

 - Medicaid and its role in safeguarding the elderly poor.

 - Long-term care insurance and other financial planning issues for aging adults.

 - Barriers to discussing death and dying, compassionate care, and assisted suicide.